How can new advances in digital technology help conserve the planet’s freshwater resources?

 Alice Steenland, chief sustainability officer at Dassault Systèmes, says, “We are working to offer our customers — industrials, universities, everyone who uses our software solutions — the ability to understand at every step of their innovation process, from designing a new product to modeling its manufacturing and dismantling, what their impact is on water.
 We hope this powerful tool will enable them to accelerate the global sustainability transformation.”

 Dassault Systèmes’ commitment to understanding the impact consumption has on water extends well beyond the 3DEXPERIENCE platform.
 Through its “Water for Life” campaign, launched late last year, the company aims to raise awareness of water consumption and preservation through optimization, creation and innovation, and education.
-Says Bernard Charlès, vice chairman and C.E.O.: “Water gives life.
+Says Bernard Charlès, Chairman & Chief Executive Officer: “Water gives life.
 For the next decade, we’re going to devote scientific resources and engineering resources to inventing new solutions to preserve water.
 It perfectly illustrates our belief in how the virtual world extends and improves the real world.”

 To better share and apply this expertise, Dassault Systèmes is creating a new open-innovation process worldwide through its 3DEXPERIENCE Lab, which offers start-ups an ecosystem of incubators, mentors, accelerators and fab labs to help develop products.
 The French company EEL Energy, for example, is using the platform to develop an underwater membrane inspired by bio-mimicry that undulates like a fish to generate electricity from currents.